google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/add-breakpoints.markdown

 ### Break before DOM mutation event

 Use the DOM mutation event breakpoint when the script is about to insert, change, or delete a DOM node and you want to isolate and observe the change as it happens.
 Execution pauses when a specific DOM node is to be modified, before the modification is applied (see also [Edit the DOM](/web/tools/iterate/inspect-styles/edit-dom)).

-To add/remove a DOM mutation breakpoint:
+To add a DOM mutation breakpoint:

 1. Open the Elements panel and right-click an element.
-From the context menu, click **Break on…**, then choose one of the options: **Subtree modifications**, **Attributes modifications**, or **Node removal**.
+   From the context menu, click **Break on…**, then choose one of the options:

-2. Temporarily disable a DOM breakpoint by clearing its checkbox in the sidebar.

-3. Remove a DOM breakpoint by right-clicking the element again, then click **Break on…**, then choose the currently checked option; or right-click the breakpoint in the sidebar and choose **Remove breakpoint**.
+   **Subtree modifications**, **Attributes modifications**, or **Node removal**.

 ![DOM mutation breakpoint](imgs/image_3.png)

-*A DOM mutation breakpoint*
+Temporarily disable a DOM breakpoint by clearing its checkbox in the sidebar.

+To remove a DOM breakpoint, right-click the element again, then click **Break on…**, then choose the currently enabled option.
+Or, right-click the breakpoint in the sidebar and choose **Remove breakpoint**.

-### `XMLHttpRequest` breakpoints
+### Break on `XMLHttpRequest`

 There are two ways you can create conditional breakpoints for an `XMLHttpRequest`: